An elegy III by Yuan Zhen

 Interpretation:

-The first line quotes two allusions, Deng You and Pan Yue.
-Deng You, a Jin man, gave up his son to protect his nephew during the war, and he was so kind-hearted, but he had no son in his life, is this the arrangement of fate?
+Cite two allusions to Deng You and Pan Yue.
+Deng You, a Jin man, gave up his son to save his nephew in the war, so kind-hearted, but lifelong childless, is this the arrangement of fate?
+Pan Yue's poem is well written, but what is the use for the dead, a waste of effort!

-A turn of the pen, from despair out of hope, but hope that after death can be buried with the couple, the next life as husband and wife again.
-But calmly thought, this is only a vain fantasy, and thus more desperate: the dead long gone, the past can never make up for everything.
+Then a turn of phrase, from despair out of hope, but hope that after death can be buried together as husband and wife, in the next life as husband and wife again.
+But calmly thought, this is only a vain fantasy, and thus more desperate: the dead long gone, the past can never be made up for everything.

 Poem translator: